-A recent assessment of the first 170 throat-cancer patients treated with transoral robotic surgery followed by risk-adapted adjuvant therapy at Providence Cancer Institute offers compelling evidence in favor of this new treatment approach.
+An assessment of the first 170 throat-cancer patients treated with transoral robotic surgery followed by risk-adapted adjuvant therapy at Providence Cancer Institute offers compelling evidence in favor of this new treatment approach.

-“We’ve found that treating patients first with surgery, using the da Vinci robotic surgery system, has allowed us to tailor each patient’s subsequent therapy based on the biologic behavior or aggressiveness of their disease,” says medical director R. Bryan Bell, M.D., DDS, FACS.
-The recent assessment of the first 170 patients found that this approach made it possible to:
+“We’ve found that treating patients first with surgery, using the da Vinci robotic surgery system, has allowed us to tailor each patient’s subsequent therapy based on the biologic behavior or aggressiveness of their disease,” said R. Bryan Bell, M.D., DDS, FACS, medical director, Providence Head and Neck Cancer Program and Clinic.

 - Substantially deescalated radiation therapy in nearly all patients who required it